A Will saves – time – distress – uncertainty – disputes – even tax.

-Give legacies (gifts of money) or bequests (gifts of specific articles) to family, friends or charities.
+Give legacies (gifts of money) or bequests (gifts of specific items) to family, friends or charities.

-Set up trusts for children, or to deal fairly with the problems caused by difficult family relationships.
+Set up trusts for children or grandchildren, or to deal fairly with the problems caused by difficult or complex family relationships.

 Do you know what will happen to your property if you haven’t made a Will?
 Wouldn’t you prefer to decide for yourself?

-If you do not have someone whom you wish to appoint as an executor, or if your affairs are complex or you anticipate problems, you may wish to consider appointing the partners in the firm to be your executors.
+If you do not have someone whom you wish to appoint as an executor, or if your affairs are complex or you anticipate problems, you may wish to consider appointing the partners of Mackarness and Lunt to be your executors.

-For details concerning dealing with the estate of someone who has died, please read the details of our Probate services.
+For details as to how to deal with the estate of someone who has died, please read the details of our Probate services section.

 Why have a Will?

 There is generally complete freedom to dispose of your property exactly as you like.
 However, there is the possibility of a claim after your death by a dependant who is not provided for.
-The majority of husbands and wives with children each leave everything to the other and then to the children in trust until they are 18 or 21.
+The majority of husbands and wives with children each leave everything to the other and then to the children in trust until they reach a certain age.
 You can name legal guardians for the children as well as appointing executors (the people who deal with your affairs after your death).

 If you don’t draw up a Will, the law dictates what happens to your assets after you die.
 This may not give you the result that you expect and leave your affairs in a way which would be contrary to what you would want to happen.
 This can be particularly upsetting for those concerned and may cause conflict within the family at a very difficult time.

-A properly drawn Will should provide for most eventualities but it can be changed at any time.
 A Will only speaks from the date of death.
 We can also advise on Living Wills/Advance Directives.
-These documents can be important in giving direction to medical practitioners as to what treatments you’d wish to have in a life threatening situation when you are unable to participate in such discussions.
+These documents can be important in giving direction to medical practitioners as to what treatments you would or would not wish to have in a life threatening situation if you are unable to participate in such discussions.

-If you have any questions then please contact Michael Parr or Sarah Baker.
+If you have any questions then please contact Michael Parr, Sarah Baker-Brown or jo andrews.